- East Asian Languages and Cultures Introduction

 - KOR - Korean Language and Culture Courses

-Prerequisites: None.
-Not open to students who have taken EALC 325.
+Prerequisites: One previous course in Chinese history or culture.
+Not open to students who have taken CHIN 244.

 Typical Periods Offered: Fall

-Notes: This course is also offered at the 300-level as EALC 325.
+Notes: This course is also offered at the 200-level as CHIN 244.